philterd/phileas/README.md

 *Phileas is a PII and PHI redaction engine.*

 For a turnkey text redaction engine, see [Philter](https://philterd.ai/philter/), which is built on top of Phileas and provides a REST API interface for redacting text.
 Philter includes commercial support and access to optimized natural language processing (NLP) models for general, legal, financial, and healthcare text.

+**For optimal security, Philter runs entirely within your cloud and never transmits data outside of your cloud.**

 Philter is available on the cloud marketplaces:

 * [Philter on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07YVB8FFT?ref=_ptnr_philterd)
 * [Philter on Google Cloud Marketplace](https://console.cloud.google.com/marketplace/details/mountainfog-public/philter)

+Philter is also available for on-prem deployments by contacting us at [https://www.philterd.ai/](https://www.philterd.ai).

 ## What is Phileas?